 The School of English Office (room 308A) is located on the 3rd floor of the new building of the Faculty of Philosophy.
 Administrative staff in this office is responsible for matters related to students' academic studies, such as course and examination timetables, the issuing of examination results, etc. The School Office is open to students on weekdays between 11.00-13.00.

 Information: tel.
-2310 99 7479, 99 7435, 99 7401, 99 7393, fax: 2310 99 7432 the Administration Building and is open on weekdays between 12.00-13.30.
+2310 99 7479, fax: 2310 99 7432

 The Registrar's Office